 For most users switching to Linux with Nvidia hardware in 2026:

-Choose Bazzite if you primarily want to game and appreciate a console-like experience that just works.
+Choose Bazzite if you primarily want to game and appreciate a console-like experience that handles driver management automatically.
+The atomic update system provides excellent stability.

-Choose Pop!_OS if you want a traditional desktop experience with the easiest possible Nvidia setup.
+Choose Pop!_OS if you want a traditional desktop experience with the easiest possible Nvidia setup and strong hybrid graphics support for laptops.

-Choose Nobara if you want the latest gaming optimizations and do not mind a Fedora-based system.
+Choose Nobara if you want the latest gaming optimizations and Proton improvements and do not mind a Fedora-based system with a smaller community.

-Choose Fedora KDE if you want a solid general-purpose distribution and can handle the extra driver installation steps.
+Choose Fedora KDE if you want a solid general-purpose distribution for work and gaming and can handle the extra driver installation steps.

 Regardless of which distribution you choose, understand that DirectX 12 performance on Nvidia under Linux is currently worse than on Windows or AMD.
 If your favorite games are DX12-heavy, factor this into your decision.
 The fix is reportedly coming, but it is not here yet.